-- Establishmed LED Agency - Provincial Support in the form of grants and capacity building; - The area has many protected areas that contribute to economic growth - Tourism, LED and Planning Forum has been strengthened - Functionality of Agri-Park
+- Establishmed LED Agency - Provincial Support in the form of grants and capacity building. - The area has many protected areas that contribute to economic growth. - Tourism, LED, and Planning Forum have been strengthened. - Functionality of Agri-Park

-- LED strategy is under review and Tourism Strategy; - Working relationship established with LMs; - Public private partnerships and public partnership - World Heritage Site uKhahlamba Drakensberg Park World Heritage Site - Sustainable Tourism , Revenue generation, Economic growth through sustainable development, Environmental awareness in the area
+- ◆ LED strategy is under review and Tourism Strategy. - Working relationship established with LMs. - Public private partnerships and public partnerships - World Heritage Site uKhahlamba Drakensberg Park World Heritage Site - Sustainable Tourism, Revenue generation, Economic growth through sustainable development, Environmental awareness in the area

-- Procurement process is long and cumbersome; - Marketing of the District as a Tourism destination and Investment destination - Economy is dependent on government services - Agriculture and tourism potential not fully exploited
+- The procurement process is long and cumbersome. - Marketing of the District as a Tourism destination and Investment destination - Economy is dependent on government services. - Agriculture and tourism potential not fully exploited.

 - Insufficient funding for LED Projects

-- Deeply rural, agrarian and poverty stricken communities
+- Deeply rural, agrarian and poverty-stricken communities.

 - High rate of unemployment